-There’s plenty of advice out there on the subject of how to get ripped.
+There’s plenty of advice out there on the subject of how to lose fat.
 Some of it is helpful and some of it is not so helpful.

-Getting ripped is not easy.
+Losing fat is not always easy.
 But the actual steps you need to take are pretty simple.
 It’s nowhere near as complicated as some people would have you believe.

-Rather than give you another “how to get ripped” list, I’m going to tell you about the things that aren’t going to make much difference to your results one way or the other.
+Rather than give you another “21 tips to lose fat” list, I’m going to tell you about the things that aren’t going to make much difference to your results one way or the other.
 The “inessentials” that you can quite happily forget about and still make great progress.

-So here, in no particular order, is a list of things that don’t matter when it comes to getting ripped.
+So here, in no particular order, is a list of things that don’t matter when it comes to losing fat.

 1. Fasted Cardio